Worker Adjustment and Retraining Act (WARN)

 Notice of layoffs

-Rapid Response's early intervention services can only be initiated when the Commonwealth of Massachusetts or the Department of Career Service (DCS) Rapid Response team learns of the impending layoffs.
+Rapid Response's early intervention services can only be initiated when the Commonwealth of Massachusetts or the Masshire Department of Career Service's (MDCS) Rapid Response team learns of the impending layoffs.
 Companies will often notify the Rapid Response team of a layoff and invite them to come on site to help the workers who will be laid off.
 In some cases, employers are required to provide 60 days notice before a layoff.
 Certain mass layoffs and plant closings will meet the criteria of the Worker Adjustment and Retraining (WARN) Act.

 Rights and responsibilities under employment laws and regulations